surniaulula/wpsso/readme.txt

 <h3>What makes WPSSO Core better?</h3>

+**Makes sure your content looks great on social sites and in search results &mdash; no matter how that content is shared or re-shared!**

+WPSSO Core makes sure social and search crawlers always get the most optimized and comprehensive information about your content.

 **Uses your *existing content* for meta tags and Schema markup:**

-There's no need to manually re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads all your existing WordPress content automatically, and you can optionally fine-tune and customize just about anything and everything. ;-)
+There's no need to manually re-enter descriptions, titles, product information, select images / videos, etc. &mdash; WPSSO Core reads your existing WordPress content automatically, and you can also fine-tune and customize just about anything and everything. ;-)

 WPSSO Core is language / locale aware, allowing you to customize your site information, social pages and Knowledge Graph for different languages!